konstantd/Active_Network_Synthesis_Filters/README.md

      <img src="/HP_Butterworth/photos/HP_3.png"width = "95%">
 </p>

-We are going to test the filter, giving as an input a sum of different cosines using different AC voltage sources in series and an Oscilloscope.
+We are going to **test** the filter, giving as an **input a sum of different cosines** using different AC voltage sources in series and an Oscilloscope.
 The output of the Transient Analysis with the Input (green) and Output (red) signals can be seen below.

 <p allign = "center">
      <img src="/HP_Butterworth/photos/HP_4.png"width = "80%">
 </p>

-Proceeding with the Fourier Analysis, below we can see the spectrum of the input signal:
+It is clear that the signal has been filtered and some frequencies has been cut off.
+We will proceed with the Fourier Analysis, in order to examine it.
+Below we can see the spectrum of the input signal:

 <p allign = "center">
      <img src="/HP_Butterworth/photos/HP_5.png"width = "80%">